Staying in hospital with your child – what you’ll need

 - Clothes for you and your child

-- Diary or organiser and a pen to take notes
+- A diary or organiser and a pen to take notes

 - Washing powder or liquid